umermansoor/gin-limit/README.md

 # gin-limit
 Limit the number of simultaneous HTTP connections with this Gin middleware.
+When the connection limit is reached, it refuses new connections and returns HTTP 503.

 ## Example
 ```go